tolyod/CodeMapper/README.md

 ### Output

 The CLI generates two files in the current directory:
-- `diagram.mmd`: The generated Mermaid C4 diagram code.
+- `diagram.mmd`: The generated Mermaid C4 diagram code (Overview).
-- `codemapper_state.json`: Keeps track of processed files to allow resuming.
+- `codemapper_state.json`: Keeps track of processed files and stores all diagram modules.

-To view the `diagram.mmd` file, you can use the [Mermaid Live Editor](https://mermaid.live) or the "Mermaid Preview" extension in VS Code.

 ---